HL7/US-Core/source/pages/_includes/us-core-practitionerrole-search.md

 #### Mandatory Search Parameters:

-The following search parameters, search parameter combinations and search parameter [modifiers], [comparators] and [chained parameters] SHALL be supported.  the  modifiers, comparators and chained parameters that are listed as optional SHOULD be supported.:
+The following search parameters, search parameter combinations and search parameter [modifiers], [comparators], [chains] and [composites] SHALL be supported.  the  modifiers, comparators, chains and composites that are listed as optional SHOULD be supported.:

 1. **SHALL** support searching practitioner role by specialty using the **[`specialty`](SearchParameter-us-core-practitionerrole-specialty.html)** search parameter:

-    - including optional support of the `_include` parameter to indicate that these resources be included in the results: `PractitionerRole:endpoint, PractitionerRole:practitioner`
+    - including optional support of these `_include` parameters: `PractitionerRole:endpoint,PractitionerRole:practitioner`    `GET [base]/PractitionerRole?specialty={[system]}|[code]`

-    `GET [base]/PractitionerRole?specialty={[system]}|[code]`

     Example: